 Introduction to Radix

-RADIX¨ is a body-oriented personal growth practice, derived from the work of Wilhem Reich, MD, and Charles Kelley, PhD.
-Kelley established a well-grounded training program which incorporated Reich’s principles of bodywork, enhanced by eyework developed from the Bates Method of vision improvement.
-Radix Theory and Training now incorporate current sciences of neurobiology, attachment theory and Human Development.
+The RADIX INSTITUTE offers a well-grounded training program that is based in Dr. Wilhelm Reich’s principles of bodywork, and further enhanced by eyework developed by Dr. Charles Kelley from the Bates Method of vision improvement.
+Radix Theory and Training is a relational approach to therapy, current with the sciences of Neurobiology, Attachment Theory and Human Development.

 Dr. Kelley chose the word “radix” from the Latin work meaning “root” or “source,” referring to that force which underlies all movement, feeling and growth in a person and in life.
 The goals of Radix work are to help people become more fully alive and more authentic.
 Radix work is applied uniquely with different clients according to their individual needs, and yet common themes underlie the work such as mind/body integration, grounding, centering, creating effective and flexible boundaries, developing the ability to express or contain feelings, ego strengthening, pulsation in the body and in life, intimacy, pleasure, choice, and awareness.